Moothon: Production

 The screenplay was written by Geetu Mohandas originally under the title Insha' Allah: In Pursuit of Akbar.
 The story was about a teenager who is in search of his elder brother Akbar.
 For the script, Geetu won the Global Filmmaking Award at the 2016 Sundance Film Festival, along with four other filmmakers.
 In January 2016, she announced that it would be made into a feature film in Malayalam and Hindi languages, and filming would commence post monsoon that year.

 In January 2017, the cast and crew were revealed along with a poster.
 The title was changed to Moothon (meaning: elder brother, in Malayalam).
 Produced jointly by Aanand L. Rai for Colour Yellow Productions and Ajay G. Rai and Alan McAlex for JAR Pictures, the film will be distributed by Eros International.
 Anurag Kashyap wrote the Hindi dialogues.
 Nivin Pauly plays the leading role along with Shashank Arora as the negative lead.
 Geetu has mentioned in her interviews that Nivin was not the first person to come to her mind to play the protagonist, after completing the screenplay.
 She toggled with many names, and eventually, the role fell into Nivin's lap.
 Geetu has reiterated that in this movie, she was not looking for actors but wanted to cast the person in the actor.
 Her husband Rajeev Ravi handles the cinematography.
 The film marks Geetu's feature directorial debut in Malayalam.
-Geetu call the film an "adventure drama", even though she does not believe in confining it into a clear-cut genre, saying "it can always turn into something else".
+Geetu called the film an "adventure drama", even though she does not believe in confining it into a clear-cut genre, saying "it can always turn into something else".

 Filming in Mumbai was concluded by second week of May 2017.
 Filming resumed in Lakshadweep in May 2018.
 It was completed on 14 May 2018.